Generalized gaussian bounds for discrete convolution powers: Introduction and main result

+the case where the maximum equals $1$ is the limit case where the question of stability is not straightforward.
+In view of the result of Lemma \ref{lem:comportementF} in Appendix \ref{appendix}, we just wish to exclude in Assumption \ref{hyp:1} the case where $F$ has constant modulus on $\cercle$, and we then only consider the so-called points of type $\gamma$ in the terminology of \cite{Thomee}.
 The number $\alpha_k$ in \eqref{hyp:stabilite2} is necessarily real since $F(\kappa)$ belongs to $\Dbar$ for all $\kappa \in \cercle$.
-The fact that all real numbers $\alpha_k$ are nonzero is a major assumption that is fundamental in the description below of the so-called spatial Green's function.
-We shall deal with the case where at least one $\alpha_k$ vanishes in a future work.
-Examples of operators $Q_0,Q_1$ for which Assumptions \ref{hyp:0} and \ref{hyp:1} are satisfied are provided in the final Section of this article.
+The fact that all real numbers $\alpha_k$ are nonzero is a major assumption that we make.
+It is fundamental below in the description of the so-called spatial Green's function.
+Examples of operators $Q_0,Q_1$ for which Assumptions \ref{hyp:0} and \ref{hyp:1} are satisfied are provided in Section \ref{section4} at the end of this article.

 Since $F(\kappa)$ belongs to $\Dbar$ for all $\kappa \in \cercle$, the operator $\mathcal{L}$ is a contraction on $\ell^2(\Z;\C)$, that is: